lowRISC/opentitan/hw/ip/rv_plic/doc/rv_plic.md

 ### Identifier

 Each interrupt source has a unique ID assigned based upon its bit position within the input `intr_src_i`.
-ID counting ranges from 1 to N, the number of interrupt sources. `intr_src_i[i]` bit has an ID of `i+1`.
+ID ranges from 0 to N, the number of interrupt sources.
+ID 0 is reserved and represents no interrupt.
+The `intr_src_i[i]` bit has an ID of `i+1`.
 This ID is used when targets "claim" the interrupt and to "complete" the interrupt event.

 ### Priority and Threshold

-Interrupt sources also have configurable priority values.
-The maximum value of the priority is configurable through the Verilog parameter `MAX_PRIO`.
-RV_PLIC chooses the highest priority interrupt among the pending interrupts if its value exceeds the threshold for the target.
+Interrupt sources have configurable priority values.
+The maximum value of the priority is configurable through the localparam `MAX_PRIO` in the rv_plic top-level module.
+For each target there is a threshold value (!!THRESHOLD0 for target 0).
+RV_PLIC notifies a target of an interrupt only if it's priority is strictly greater than the target's threshold.
+Note this means an interrupt with a priority is 0 is effectively prevented from causing an interrupt at any target and a target can suppress all interrupts by setting it's threshold to the max priority value.

-Each target can configure the threshold value.
-Only interrupts that have priorities greater than the threshold are forwarded to the target.
-So, if a target wants to not receive any interrupts, it can configure threshold to the max value if turning off all interrupt sources requires multiple register writes.

 `MAX_PRIO` parameter is most area contributing option in RV_PLIC.
 If `MAX_PRIO` is big, then finding the highest priority in Process module consumes a lot of